Market Analysts see Seelos Therapeutics Inc. [SEEL] gaining to $8. Time to buy?

 ROTH Capital have made an estimate for Seelos Therapeutics Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 27, 2021.
 While these analysts kept the previous recommendation, Guggenheim raised their target price to Buy.
 The new note on the price target was released on July 01, 2021, representing the official price target for Seelos Therapeutics Inc. stock.
 Previously, the target price had yet another raise to $10, while Cantor Fitzgerald analysts kept a Overweight rating on SEEL stock.

-Seelos Therapeutics Inc. [SEEL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 24.66.
-With this latest performance, SEEL shares gained by 16.52% in over the last four-week period, additionally sinking by -5.83% over the last 6 months – not to mention a drop of -42.05% in the past year of trading.
+Seelos Therapeutics Inc. [SEEL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 31.18.
+With this latest performance, SEEL shares gained by 39.38% in over the last four-week period, additionally plugging by 23.17% over the last 6 months – not to mention a drop of -39.00% in the past year of trading.

 Return on Equity for this stock declined to -220.55, with Return on Assets sitting at -130.80.